 Contributing to and participating in research is a central tennet of Immart in the monitoring and evaluation process. // At bidrage til og deltage i forskning er en central mål i Immarts monitorerings- og evalueringsproces.

 We are constantly learning through every action and happening and thus building knowledge that we believe should be shared.
 This knowledge is a means to understanding a broad range of critical issues relating to migration and the co-creation of communities.
-Research contributes to the success of our own organisation and other organisations and institutions, both public and private that are working in related fields. // Vi lærer konstant gennem alle aktiviteter og handlinger og dermed opbygger vi viden, som vi mener bør deles.
+Participatory action research contributes to the success of our own organisation and other organisations and institutions, both public and private that are working in related fields. // Vi lærer konstant gennem alle aktiviteter og handlinger og dermed opbygger vi viden, som vi mener bør deles.
 Denne viden er resurse vi kan bruge til at forstå en bred vifte af kritiske spørgsmål vedrørende migration og samskabelse af samfund.
-Forskningen bidrager til succesen af vores egen organisation samt andre organisationer og institutioner, både offentlige og private, der arbejder inden for relateret områder.
+Deltagelsesaktionsforskningen bidrager til succesen af vores egen organisation samt andre organisationer og institutioner, både offentlige og private, der arbejder inden for relateret områder.

 Read about what we are and have been up to below in English only. // Læs mere om vores forskningsaktiviteter her, dog kun på engelsk og kontakt os gerne hvis du skal vide mere på dansk.